Pros:

 Underneath the Escalade’s massive hood, GM elected a pair of well-known powerplants.
 First, the trusty 6.2-litre V8 which churns out a healthy 420 horsepower and 460 lb-ft of torque is the most popular option.
 But buyers can now opt for the 3.0-litre Duramax diesel unit with 277 horsepower and 460 lb-ft of torque (as in this 2021 Chevy Tahoe we reviewed).
 Both come mated to a 10-speed automatic transmission.

 The Premium Luxury Platinum variant tested was fitted with the 6.2-litre mill, which unsurprisingly picked up and threw the Escalade around like it was nobody’s business.
-But the pairing with the transmission had a strong hand on dynamics in there, channelling the brute force to the wheels with little to no delays.
+But the pairing with the transmission had a firm hand on dynamics, channelling the brute force to the wheels with little to no delays.

 While handling isn’t (and shouldn’t logically be) the Escalade’s forte, we noticed the stratospheric gap between the Escalade’s behaviour when driving spiritedly compared to that of the outgoing generation.
-The caddy’s roll has been mitigated, along with a more precise steering sensation to go with it.
-Don’t get any illusions, physics do catch up to the high-off-the-ground nature of the Escalade, but it still handles itself in a somewhat more predictable manner.
+The caddy’s roll has been mitigated, along with a more precise steering sensation.
+Don’t get any illusions; physics does catch up to the Escalade’s high-off-the-ground nature, but it still handles itself in a somewhat more predictable manner.

-This predictability is strongly enhanced by the Magnetic Ride Control suspension which acts like an oracle – not only scrutinizing the road and adapting to provide a better ride for occupants, but also gauging the driver’s inputs to react accordingly in a given situation.
+This predictability is strongly enhanced by the Magnetic Ride Control suspension, which acts like an oracle—scrutinizing the road and adapting to provide a better ride for occupants while gauging the driver’s inputs to react accordingly in a given situation.

 The Escalade is fitted with the Super Cruise semi-autonomous technology, which has been gaining a considerable amount of traction in GM’s catalogue in the last year.
 Although our tester wasn’t blessed by this specific technological advancement, it might be something to consider if you’re planning to get on the road for long distances.
 The only thing to watch out for is to validate if the roads you plan on travelling on are compatible with Super Cruise.